 As an example, with a deposit of £1000 inc. VAT, you can join the programme with 30 monthly payments of £530 inc. VAT.
 Click here to download our pricing schedule containing two Business to Business options.

 The Diploma is run from several locations throughout the UK.
-The current intakes can be found below.
+The current intakes can be found below or viewed on a map here.
 Refreshments and lunch are provided on all days.
 Please note: one of the training days and one assessment day will take place in Milton Keynes regardless of course location.

 Industry endorsements & quotes